Bradford Bypass: Route description

 The proposed route of the Bradford Bypass was established in the 1997 EA, including the location and design of interchanges.

 If built, the approximately 16.2 km corridor would consist of a four-lane rural freeway situated within a 100 m-wide right-of-way.
 It would feature a 30 m grass median, except at the two Holland River crossings, where the median would narrow to 8 m with a central concrete barrier.

 The proposed route of the Bradford Bypass would have it begin in the west at a freeway-to-freeway interchange with Highway 400, midway between the 8th Line and 9th Line of Bradford West Gwillimbury.
 From there the four-lane rural highway would proceed east, crossing the 10th Sideroad and encountering an interchange with the northern section of Yonge Street (formerly Highway 11 and presently Simcoe County Road 4) immediately north of the town of Bradford.
-It would then curve southeast to cross the West Holland River into the municipality of East Gwillimbury in York Region, after which it would encounter an interchange with Bathurst Street and straighten out towards the east.
+It would then curve southeast to cross the West Holland River into the northeastern extent of the municipality of King in York Region, after which it would encounter an interchange with Bathurst Street and straighten out towards the east into East Gwillimbury.

 The highway would cross the East Holland River and pass immediately south of the Silver Lakes Golf and Country Club.
 It would cross the southern section of Yonge Street (thus resulting in an unusual crossing of both offset legs of the street) then cut through farmland, parallel with Queensville Sideroad.
 At Leslie Street (York Regional Road 12), immediately north of the community of Queensville, a partial interchange would provide westbound access to and eastbound access from the highway.
 It would end shortly thereafter at a freeway-to-freeway interchange Highway 404.